qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_scale_bar.rst

 You can define how the scale bar will be displayed in its frame.

 * :guilabel:`Box margin` : space between text and frame borders
-* :guilabel:`Labels margin` : space between text and scale bar drawing
+* :guilabel:`Label margin` : space between text and scale bar drawing
 * :guilabel:`Vertical label placement`: it can be above or below the scale bar segment
 * :guilabel:`Horizontal label placement`: which would be centered at the scale